Pakistan–Philippines relations

 Pakistan–Philippines relations refers to bilateral relations between Pakistan and the Philippines.

 History

 The Philippines established diplomatic relations with Pakistan on September 8, 1949, through the opening of a Philippine Consulate in Pakistan.
 Following the diplomatic visit of Pakistan Prime Minister Huseyn Shaheed Suhrawardy to the Philippines in May 1957 the Philippine Consulate in Karachi was elevated into an embassy.
 Pakistan also opened an embassy in Manila, and the Philippines later moved its embassy to Islamabad.

 Trade links

 Bilateral trade between the two countries in 2006 was around US$70 million.
 With Philippine imports from Pakistan worth more than US$42.3 million, mostly including garments and pharmaceutical drugs.
 Philippine exports to Pakistan are valued at about US$28.8 million in 2006.
 Pakistan-Philippines Business Council was created to promote trade and investment opportunities between the two countries.
+In 2021 Pakistan exports to the Philippine were valued at about US$142.3 million, and the Imports were valued at US$74.4 million.